jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/10/2017-10-29-quality-not-quantity-might-be-the-answer.md

 I'm not sure if we can _easily_ get them from anywhere.
 But, even though there are incompetent programmers (as said by David Parnas above), I also heard many master programmers who said that software developers are one of the most intelligent and most educated people in the world.

+For example, Fred Brooks said this in "No Silver Bullet":

+> We can get good designs by following good practices instead of poor ones.
+Good design practices can be taught.
+Programmers are among the most intelligent part of the population, so they can learn good practice...

 Maybe we can get good software architects by training existing software developers about software architecture and design!

 The next question would be **_"How?"_**.